lisongxu/CSCE156-Lab-Java-File/readme.md

 ### 4. Testing, Submitting & Grading

-* Test your programs locally on your computer using the provided JUnit test suites (only one).
+* Test your programs locally on your computer using the provided JUnit test suite (only one).
 Fix any errors and completely debug your programs.
 * Submit the following file to CodePost:
   * `Baseball.java`
-* Make sure that your pogram pass  the test (Only one) on CodePost.
-For this lab, as long as your porograms pass  the test on Codepost, you will get full points for the lab.
+* Make sure that your program passes  the test (Only one) on CodePost.
+For this lab, as long as your program passes  the test on Codepost, you will get full points for the lab.